openwms/spring-data-generic/README.md

 And that's obviously where you need to abstract from an abstraction.
 I'm not a friend of framework abstractions, but this needs to be seens from a business perspective and not from a technical point of view.

-So what are we going to build here?
+So what are we going to built here?
 In the following example we've a `DocumentServiceImpl` (a Spring managed Service) that acts on `ServiceOperations`.
 In addition we could have `FindOperations` or `DeleteOperations` as well.
 Two possible implementations of `SaveOperations` exist, both called `Save`, but put in different packages.
 Each `Save` interface implements the methods of `SaveOperations` with Java 8 default implementations and delegates to the concrete repository.
 Looks like a lightweight